 Some of the technologies that can be used include:

-- Simple-to-install, battery-powered IoT sensors that measure key comfort parameters such as: temperature, RH, CO2, volatile organic compounds (VoC), light levels, etc. These sensors push data to a central aggregator with cellular connectivity.
-Data is collected over time to help generate deep insights and a record of IAQ in building.
+- Simple-to-install, battery-powered IoT sensors that measure key comfort parameters such as: temperature, relative humidity, CO2, volatile organic compounds (VoC), light levels, etc. These sensors push data to a central aggregator with cellular connectivity.
+Data is collected over time to help generate deep insights and a record of IAQ in the building.

 - Remote advisory services can help rank each space on the various factors of IAQ impacting comfort.
 This can help the facility manager simplify the identification of spaces or areas needing attention.
 IAQ parameters will be recorded so that changing conditions over a typical day can be tracked and analyzed.

 - Sensor data visualized and analyzed by advisory services can be fed to an employee engagement platform.
 Using a kiosk or mobile app, employees can access comfort scores for the building or a floor, helping ensure them of well-being conditions throughout the workplace.